 How to prevent plaque from forming

-The best way to stop and prevent plaque and tartar from forming is by developing proper dental care and lifestyle.
+One of the best way to stop and prevent plaque and tartar from forming is by developing proper dental care and lifestyle.
 Brush the teeth after meals and floss at least once a day.

 Regular dental checkups are important in preventing the formation of plaque and tartar.
 The dentist will deep clean the teeth and remove tartar buildup.
 The dentist can also do fluoride treatment, which can help to prevent and slow down the development of plaque.
 This will also prevent tooth decay.